dsp-uga/einstein/README.md

 ### Usage
  To run the experiments and analyze solar irradiance predictions, the user can run the following command:

-`> python -m einstein --options`
+`> einstein --options`

- The user can get a description of the options by using the command: `> python -m einstein --help`.
+ The user can get a description of the options by using the command: `> einstein --help`.

 ### Built With
 * [Python](https://www.python.org/)